If You Ice Fish, You Should Have This Piece Of Safety Gear

 A simple, inexpensive piece of gear could save your life.

 Colder days and nights are starting to freeze over the lakes and ponds here in Maine.
-However the ice still isn't ideal in some areas.
-Much of it has formed from snow, rain and slush causing the ice to be airy, and inconsistent in thickness.
+However, the ice still isn't close to ideal in some areas.
+Some ice has formed from snow, rain and slush causing the ice to be airy, and inconsistent in thickness.

-If you fall through, drive the picks into the ice and use the handles to pull yourself out of the water.
+If you fall through, stay calm.
+Grab your picks and drive them into the ice.
+Use them as handles to pull yourself out of the water.
 The video above will show you how.

 Stay safe, and happy fishing.